cloudfoundry/stratos/docs/development.md

 run | Executes a production build and serves the console via express lint | Executes linting via eslint.
 See ./.eslintrc for rules

-Some tasks can be accessed via npm script target along with additional test functionality
+Some tasks can be accessed via npm, by running `npm script target` along with additional test
+functionality:

 NPM script name | Description
 ----------------|------------
 lint | Same as gulp lint
-coverage | Executes both unit and e2e tests and provides a combined coverage report in ./out/coverage-report gate-check | Executes lint and unit tests, very handy to use before creating a PR e2e | Executes end to end tests via protractor, also handy to use before creating a PR.
+coverage | Executes both unit and e2e tests and provides a combined coverage report in `./out/coverage-report` gate-check | Executes lint and unit tests, very handy to use before creating a PR e2e | Executes end to end tests via protractor, also handy to use before creating a PR.
 Screenshots of the console for each failure can be found in ./out/e2e-failures test | Executes unit tests